Professor Hazel Assender

 Also see homepages: Hazel Assender

-The project will examine phase separation processes in thin film polymers, comparing the processes and kinetics in thin film systems with those in the bulk.
+The project will examine phase separation and self-ordering processes and morphological changes in thin film polymers, comparing the processes and kinetics in thin film systems with those in the bulk.
+The work will consider the effect of substrate interactions as well as processing characteristics on the resulting structures.

 Also see homepages: Hazel Assender